superlincoln953/Free-Official-Youtube-Content/README.md

 And I wanted to make an awesome list with as many of them as possible

-Discover free official YouTube channels for Anime like Pokemon, Cartoons like SpongeBob, Movies, TV Shows, Sports, Short Films, VFX Breakdown and more-no piracy, all legal content.
+Discover free official YouTube channels for Anime like Pokemon, Cartoons like SpongeBob, Movies, TV Shows, Sports, Short Films, VFX Breakdown & More-no piracy, all legal content.

 This list will only focus on official YouTube channels who have the rights to post the content online, no unofficial uploaders are allowed